maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

  * You can see many other options running `sudo ./channelmitm`
  ### Troubleshooting
  ##### General troubleshooting
- General troubleshooting procedures can be found in [this link] (https://github.com/vanhoefm/modwifi#troubleshooting).
+ General troubleshooting procedures can be found in [this link](https://github.com/vanhoefm/modwifi#troubleshooting).
  ##### Other Common errors
  Some common errors while executing channelmitm are:
  1) "One or more test failed on the given interfaces",